Dental Crowns & Partial Crowns // for Mishawaka and South Bend

 A restored tooth requires good oral hygiene to protect the tooth from decay or gum disease.
 It is also important avoid biting on hard surfaces like ice, popcorn kernels, etc., with restored and natural teeth.

 A newly crowned tooth may be sensitive immediately after the procedure after the anesthesia begins to wear off.
 If the crowned tooth still has a nerve in it, there may be some heat and cold sensitivity following your procedure.
+An extra step is used to help prevent sensitivity by placing a type of sealer on the tooth prior to cementation.

 If there are any questions, please don't hesitate to contact us.
 We look forward to visiting with you!